Neoraimondia arequipensis: Taxonomy

-The species was first described as Cereus arequipensis in 1833 by Franz Julius Ferdinand Meyen.
+The species was first described as Cereus arequipensis in 1833 by Franz Julius Ferdinand Meyen who named it after the Peruvian city of Arequipa where it was discovered.
 It was later placed in the genus Neoraimondia by Curt Backeberg in 1937.

 Conservation status

 This species is listed as "least concern" on the IUCN Red List of Threatened Species.
 It is widely distributed and has a stable population, however in the southern part of its distribution, it faces localised threats such as harvesting for firewood, harvesting for medicinal purposes and habitat clearing for mining.
 These threats are insufficient to warrant a higher threat category.

 Uses

 N. arequipensis is harvested for firewood for brick ovens.
 It is also used as a medicinal plant, where the epidermis is used as a remedy for menopause.
 It is also used locally as an ornamental plant.